 For a certain class of locally Lipschitz activation functions, similar results hold when training finite-width shallow neural networks.
 This result is formally stated in the following theorem. \begin{theorem} Let $r$ be a positive integer with $r < d/2$, and let $\sigma$ be a locally Lipschitz continuous activation function.
 Define $L_x$ as the Lipschitz constant of $\sigma$ on the closed interval $[-x, x]$.
 Assume that $L_x = O(x^\delta)$ for some $\delta \ge0$.
-Then, for any positive integer $m$, there exists a function $\phi \in C^r(Q)$ such that the parameter measures $\pi_m^t$, with $m$ neurons evolving under the 2-Wasserstein gradient flow of either the population or empirical risk, satisfy
+Then, for any positive integer $m$, there exists a function $\phi \in C^r(Q)$ such that if the parameter measures $\pi_m^t$, with $m$ neurons, evolve by the 2-Wasserstein gradient flow of either the population or empirical risk, then they satisfy

 for all $\gamma > \frac{(4 + 2\delta)r}{d - 2r}$.
-Here, the parameter measures $\pi^t_m$ define integral representations~\ref{intrep} of shallow neural networks $f_{\pi^t_m} $ with activation $\sigma$ and $m$ neurons, under the training to learn $\phi.$ \end{theorem} Theorem~\ref{local} states that once we fix positive integers $r$ and $m$, then for any dimension $d>2r$, there exists $\phi \in C^r([0,1]^d)$ such that $\Omega((\frac{1}{\epsilon})^{\frac{d-2r}{(4+2\delta)r}})$ of gradient descent iterations may be insufficient to achieve the population risk less than $\epsilon>0$ through training via shallow neural network with $m$ neurons.
+Here, the parameter measures $\pi^t_m$ define integral representations~\ref{intrep} of shallow neural networks $f_{\pi^t_m} $ with activation $\sigma$ and $m$ neurons, under the training to learn $\phi.$ \end{theorem} Theorem~\ref{local} states that once we fix positive integers $r$ and $m$, then for any dimension $d>2r$, there exists $\phi \in C^r(Q)$ such that $\Omega((\frac{1}{\epsilon})^{\frac{d-2r}{(4+2\delta)r}})$ of units of time may be insufficient to achieve the population risk less than $\epsilon>0$ through gradient flow training via shallow neural network with $m$ neurons.
 This demonstrates the curse of dimensionality in finite-width shallow neural network training.
 Although $\phi$ depends on the width $m$, Theorem~\ref{local} holds uniformly in the number of training data.
 This uniformity follows from Lemma~\ref{Second moment evolution}, which is independent of the sample size.

 It is noteworthy that when $\delta = 0$, the activation function $\sigma$ is globally Lipschitz continuous.
 In this case, Theorem~\ref{local} corresponds to the finite-width shallow neural network training result established in Theorem~\ref{global}.